 Types of data processed:

-Inventory data (e.g., names, addresses).
+- Inventory data (e.g., names, addresses).
 Contact data (e.g., email, phone numbers).

-Meta/communication data (e.g., device information, IP addresses).
+- Meta/communication data (e.g., device information, IP addresses)

-Content data (e.g., text input, photographs, videos).
+- Content data (e.g., text input, photographs, videos).

-Contract data (e.g., subject matter of contract, term, customer category).
+- Contract data (e.g., subject matter of contract, term, customer category).

-Processing of special categories of data (Art.
-9 para.
-1 DSGVO):
+Processing of special categories of data (Article 9(1) of the GDPR):

-Health-related data (e.g., hearing test, hearing history, data relating to the hearing organ) Categories of data subjects:
+Health-related data (e.g. hearing test, hearing history, data relating to the hearing organ) Categories of data subjects:

-Visitors and users of the online offer.
+- Visitors and users of the online offer.

-Purpose of the processing
+Determination of processing

-Marketing, advertising and market research.
+- Marketing, advertising and market research.

-Provision of contractual services, service and customer care.
+- Providing contractual services, service and customer care.

-Adjustment and fitting of hearing systems.
+- Adjustment and fitting of hearing instruments.

-Answering contact requests and communication with users.
+- Responding to contact requests and communicating with users.

-1. Terminology used
+1. Terms used

-1.2 "Processing" means any operation or set of operations which is performed upon personal data, whether or not by automatic means.
+1.2 Processing means any operation or set of operations which is performed upon personal data, whether or not by automatic means.
 The term is broad and includes virtually any handling of data.